 Each country has its own procedures and etiquette for job-seekers.
 Instead of learning from your own mistakes, it is better to learn about the details of the job application process ahead of time.
 Buy a book about Living and Working in your country of interest or research on the Web to gather as much information as possible.
 The job application process varies from country to country.
-Some countries have very bureaucratic and meticulous requirements, such as official certificates and diplomas documenting your education, training, and past work experience that often need to be accompanied by certified translations in the local language.
+Many countries in Europe have very bureaucratic and meticulous requirements, such as official certificates and diplomas documenting your education, training, and past work experience that often need to be accompanied by certified translations in the local language.
 The new EU Blue Card offers some pathways to work in Europe for people from selected countries, including the U.S.